Filtering higher-order datasets: A case study

 \section{A case study}

 In this section, we filter a single higher-order dataset to demonstrate how the structure of this dataset changes with interaction size.
-Please refer to Methods and Materials for background on the structural measures we present in this case study.
-We present results for additional real-life datasets in the Supporting Information, where we also present intuitive filtering results on synthetic datasets.
+We present results for additional empirical datasets in \Cref{sec:additional_datasets}, where we also present intuitive filtering results on synthetic datasets.
 Those results demonstrate the utility of our approach across various domains.